asengupta07/QuantumVault/README.md

 # QuantumVault Smart Contract

-A quantum-inspired gambling contract implementing Schrödinger's cat paradox on the Ethereum blockchain.
+A quantum-inspired gambling contract implementing Schrödinger's cat paradox on the Core blockchain.
 Players create mystery boxes that exist in quantum superposition until observed, with prize outcomes determined by probabilistic quantum mechanics.

 ## Table of Contents